 No. Bonuses, though voluntarily paid on top of other compensation by your employer, are still considered wages in the eyes of the IRS.
 Bonuses are paid for past performance, with the hope that you will continue to work at that level.

-Once they have paid you, they can't take it back.
-This is...Read more »
+Once they have paid you, they can't take it back....Read more »

 Would put it on our personal insurance because he didn't have workman's comp for his employers.
 Very small company, we question if workman's comp is required.
 This was Friday 10/27/17, my husband was "let go" yesterday, 10/31/17!!
 Please help?